Geonkick-Synthesizer/geonkick/doc/Geonkick_User_Guide.md

 By default, the "noff" button is disabled.
 In future releases, this may change.

 **Important:** When "noff" is disabled, sounds will accumulate, and if the sound is played repeatedly and very quickly, it may introduce distortion.
-In such cases, it is better to enable the "noff" button.
+In such cases, it is better to enable the "noff" button or adjust the instrument limiter, or even the oscillators or effects output.

 If there are changes to controls during instrument playback, the changes will only be applied on the next key press.
-However, the instrument graph will display the changes instantly.
+However, the instrument wavefrom will display the changes instantly.

 #### Instrument UI

-The instrument's user interface serves as the primary window of Geonkick, displaying the instrument graph, envelopes, and controls.
+The instrument's user interface serves as the primary window of Geonkick, displaying the instrument wavefrom, envelopes, and controls.
 Additionally, there is a menu for opening and saving instrument presets, as well as exporting instruments.

 #### Top Bar